spryker/BrainTree/README.md

 # Braintree Module

+**This module is not continued at this point.**
+Please use the new [Eco Braintree](https://github.com/spryker-eco/braintree) module from here on.

 Braintree is an integration module for implementing Braintree payment functionality in the store (www.braintreepayments.com).
 Payment options are PayPal and Credit Card.

 ## Installation